snazzybytes/cheat-sheet/btcln/zeuslnreleases.md

 - you can find the ZeusLN files on their release page (https://github.com/ZeusLN/zeus/releases):

 - PGP.txt
-- APK
+- APK file
-- APK signature (the .asc file)
+- APK signature (manifest.txt)
-- Signed manifest
+- Signed manifest (manifest.txt.sig)

 > Note: keep all files in the same directory when running below commands
 ---